We all get weekend emails

 After all, if you reply right away, you’re basically conditioning your clients to constantly expect rapid response – even on the weekend.
 Do this for long and you’ll have no life.
 Or hate the life you have.

-On the other hand, if you don’t react, you could come across as “too” casual and potentially lose your client.
+On the other hand, if you don’t react, you could come across as “too” casual and potentially lose a client.

 It feels like there are no good answers – no good options.
-So what’s a person to do?
-Well I don’t know if there’s a “right” answer.
+I don’t know if there’s a “right” answer.
 But I can tell you my approach.

-Even if you’ve never had a client with an e-commerce site whose solution suddenly fails, losing tens of thousands of dollars an hour with it, surely you can agree with me that some situations require serious and immediate attention.
+Even if you’ve never had a client with an eCommerce store whose solution suddenly fails, losing tens of thousands of dollars an hour with it, surely you can agree with me that some situations require serious and immediate attention.

-Of course those situations never feel like they happen on weekdays from nine to five.
+Of course those situations never happen on weekdays from nine to five.
 No, they show up at midnight or two in the morning, on the weekend.

 So yes, sometimes the emails we get really are urgent.
 But that’s not most of them, right?

-Now, the other thing we should agree on is that situations aren’t the only reason an email could be considered critical and cause you to put on your cape and start working on the weekend.
-Situations are a valid reason.
-But so are certain clients.
+The other thing we can agree on is that emergencies aren’t the only reason an email could be considered critical.
+Yes, emergency situations are a valid reason, but so are certain clients.

-All that said, let’s assume the email doesn’t come from a set of really key customers, and that it also doesn’t represent a work-stoppage situation where millions of dollars in transactions are getting lost.
+Let’s assume the email doesn’t come from a premium customer, and that it also doesn’t represent a work-stoppage situation where millions of dollars in transactions are getting lost.

-Let’s just assume the email comes from a regular client and is a “just” email.
+Let’s assume the email comes from a regular client and is a “regular” email.